5g-mobility/rest_api/README.md

 - Redis (Backend used by Celery)
 - Celery Workers (To run the tasks)
 - Flower (To monitor the Celery tasks development)
+- MQTT Consumer (To receive the data from the car simulation and radars)